Heart Failure Program

 - A significant electrical delay in the lower pumping chambers

 Some CRT candidates have a high risk of sudden cardiac death from rapid irregular heart rhythms.
 For these patients, a special CRT device can stop potentially life-threatening rapid heartbeats with a jolt of electricity that restores the heart's normal rhythm.
 This device incorporates a standard implantable cardioverter defibrillator (ICD) with a CRT pacemaker, creating a "CRT-D" device.
 (The "D" refers to defibrillation.)

 A new remote monitoring device for heart patients could detect heart failure or even a heart attack.

 Walnut Creek and Concord Medical Centers have earned the 2018 Get With The Guidelines® - Heart Failure Gold Plus Quality Achievement Award.

 Hospitals receiving Get With The Guidelines® Gold Plus Achievement Award have reached an aggressive goal of treating patients with 85 percent or higher compliance to core standard levels of care as outlined by the American Heart Association/American Stroke Association® for 2 consecutive calendar years.
 In addition, those hospitals have demonstrated 75 percent compliance to (four out of ten heart failure quality measures or seven out of ten stroke quality measures) during the 12-month period.

 Since 2010, our hospitals have been included the annual list of America’s Best Hospitals, as well as rated as high-performing in Cardiology & Heart Surgery.

-John Muir Medical Center, Concord is recognized as Blue Distinction Center for Cardiac Care.
+Concord Medical Center is recognized as Blue Distinction Center for Cardiac Care.